kleelab-bch/FNA/README.md

 # Training and Evaluation of the patch-wise classifier,
 * Download MARS-Net from the Github repository https://github.com/kleelab-bch/MARS-Net
 * Follow the instructions in MARS-Net repository for installation and cropping.
-* Then, run the following Python scripts in order to train and evaluate the classifier
+* Then, run the following Python scripts to train and evaluate the classifier
     * MARS-Net/models/train.py
     * MARS-Net/models/predict.py
     * MARS-Net/models/evaluate_classifier.py